DFP BOOKS Catalog Website

 "What a great paranormal mystery!
 This story is about a young woman name Molly who is the perfect example of an independent and smart woman.
 She has a new home, an old mansion.
 This mansion is full of mystery and action.
 This was a great, fun, action packed, fast-paced story.
 It even had me looking over my shoulder a few times as I read it at night.
 I enjoyed every minute of it.
 I highly suggest this to mystery lovers, especially paranormal mystery lovers.
 There are surprises around every corner in this book.
 I totally want to check out more mysteries from this author.
 She has made a fan out of me.
 Five out of five stars!" ~ reviewed by Mary Kazen for Rabid Readers Book Blog [FIVE STARS]

 "When Molly's family moves from sunny California to rural Indiana, she finds herself living in an old house with creaks and groans and so much more.
 With the help of a gorgeous local boy, she struggles to adjust to small town life while trying to figure out the mystery of the Kotter House.
 This is well-written and fast-paced story will have you turning the pages rapidly to see what's coming next.
-If you didn't believe in ghosts before, you will after reading MOLLY GREYSON'S GHOST!" ~ reviewed by Amber Sparks for Neon Book Reviews [FIVE STARS]
+If you didn't believe in ghosts before, you will after reading MOLLY GREYSON'S GHOST!" ~ reviewed by Amber Sparks [FIVE STARS]

 WATCH VIDEO